Carter Verhaeghe

-Carter Verhaeghe (/vərˈheɪgiː/ vər-HAY-ghee; born August 14, 1995) is a Canadian professional ice hockey centre for the Florida Panthers of the National Hockey League (NHL).
-He was drafted in the third round, 82nd overall in the 2013 NHL Entry Draft by the Toronto Maple Leafs.
-Verhaeghe won the Stanley Cup as a member of the Lightning in 2020.
+Carter Verhaeghe (/vərˈheɪgiː/ vər-HAY-ghee; born August 14, 1995) is a Canadian professional ice hockey player for the Florida Panthers of the National Hockey League (NHL).
+He was drafted in the third round, 82nd overall in the 2013 NHL entry draft by the Toronto Maple Leafs.
+He played for the minor league affiliates of the Maple Leafs and New York Islanders, but did not play in the NHL until being traded to the Tampa Bay Lightning.
+Verhaeghe won the Stanley Cup as a member of the Lightning in 2020, after which he signed as a free agent with the Panthers.
+Verhaeghe won a second Stanley Cup with Florida in 2024, becoming the first player to win a Stanley Cup with both teams from the state of Florida.
+Verhaeghe won his third Stanley Cup and his second with the Panthers in 2025.

 Early life

-Verhaeghe was born on August 14, 1995, in Waterdown, Ontario, Canada to parents Thomas and Karen.
+Verhaeghe was born on August 14, 1995, in Waterdown, Ontario, Canada, to parents Thomas and Karen.
 His father introduced him to the sport of ice hockey and he credits both sets of parents for being an influence on his career.
 Once he began skating, Verhaeghe started playing organized hockey through the Flamborough Hockey Association before joining the Hamilton Junior Bulldogs and Halton Hurricanes.
 After his family briefly lived in Toronto, Verhaeghe became a fan of the Toronto Maple Leafs and Mats Sundin.
 Growing up, Verhaeghe and his sister Victoria played hockey, lacrosse, and soccer.